-With 1.3 billion people as of 2011, China has world’s biggest population and their economy has a high growth rate of ...
+With 1.3 billion people as of 2012, China has world’s largest population and their economy had a GDP high growth rate ...

 Asian economies have seen rapid growth and are expected to become driving forces in the world economy. ...